yehandesilva/monkeyPoll/README.md

 - Added user interface on frontend to allow users to create surveys and see survey responses
 - Added user interface on frontend to allow users to get, fill out and submit surveys

-### Plans For Next Milestone - Final Demo:
+### Milestone 3 - Final Demo:
 - Allow creators of surveys to close their surveys, preventing any more responses
-- Analyze the reponses of surveys and display the results to owners of surveys
+- Analyze the responses of surveys and display the results to owners of surveys
 - Incorporate an alternative to our ORM as per the project topic
+-